 Test Routine Surge Capacity

 AGID 104,000/year 200,000

 ACIA Variable, depending on test kit availability

 RRT-PCR 2000/year 52,000

 Routine and Surge Capacity for IAV testing at the Lynchburg RAHL

-Test Routine Surge Capacity AGID 104,000/year 200,000
+Test Routine Surge Capacity

+104,000/year 200,000 104,000/year

-VPF Company Quarantine and Enhanced Biosecurity Requirements
+APPENDIX 6 VPF Company Quarantine and Enhanced Biosecurity Requirements

 - 1. Poultry companies will place quarantines on any non-negative flocks.
-All poultry will remain on quarantined farm unless moved under a state issued EMRS Permit.. - 2.
+All poultry will remain on quarantined farm unless moved under a state issued EMRS Permit.
+Commercial poultry flocks that are epidemiologically linked to the index premise and farms in the control area are not quarantined but required to have an EMRS permit prior to bird/product movement. - 2.
 Eliminate all service and other visits to that farm except dedicated service technician or veterinarian - 3.
 Service technician or veterinarian cannot visit another farm for 48 hours after leaving quarantined premise - 4.
 Specifically restrict movement of grower and family individuals and employees to essential visits only - 5.
 Notify vendors of quarantined premise and cease nonessential visits - 6.
 Establish Cleaning & Disinfection station at entrance to farm and C & D all vehicles entering and leaving premises - 7.
 Feed deliveries - 7.1.
 Make delivery last stop - 7.2.
 Driver must not enter poultry house - 7.3.
 Driver must wear plastic boots unless climbing feed tanks - 7.4.
 Driver must use hand sanitizer before leaving farm - 7.5.
 Driver must bathe and launder clothing after leaving farm - 7.6.
 Truck must be thoroughly cleaned and disinfected after leaving farm - 8.
-All dead birds should be disposed of on the farm in a biosecure manner - 9.
+All dead birds should be disposed of on farm by either incineration or composting. - 9.
 Eggs are exempted from quarantine on farm pending their disinfection and proper biosecurity. - 10.
 Companies will require that contractors operating Poultry House Cleanout Machines to clean and disinfect between farms.
+To include power washing all debris from equipment, disinfect equipment and tires.